jupyterlab/jupyterlab/docs/source/user/extensions.md

 ## Disabling Extensions

-You may want to disable specific JupyterLab extensions without rebuilding the application.
-You can disable an extension by running the command:
+You can disable specific JupyterLab extensions (including core extensions) without rebuilding the application by running the command:

 ```bash
 jupyter labextension disable <bar>